Plainwater Anne Carson

 At first, of course, this capital-period, capital period tick-tock annoyed me.
 Why couldn’t Carson just write it correctly, I wondered?
 If I wanted to fully appreciate her poems, I had to work for it.
 But I didn’t want to work.
 I was the reader, after all.
 It was the writer’s job to do the heavy lifting, and mine to sit back and enjoy.

 But then, not wanting to miss the show, I rolled up my sleeves and set to work.
 And I do mean work.
 I slowed down.
 I back tracked.
 I lingered word by word.
-It became a game–one I could win.
+It became a game–one I could win if I gave it the effort.

 In short, whether it was her intention or not, Carson had me reading and rereading with care, puzzling her words and sentences together until we came to mutual agreement on each poem’s meaning and worth.